andkret/Cookbook/Introduction.md

 It will enable you to perfectly handle big data and allow you to make data driven decisions.

-The blueprint is focused on the four key areas: Ingest, store, analyse and display.
+The blueprint is focused on the five key areas: Connect, Buffer, Processing Frameworks, Store and Visualize.

 ![Data Science Platform Blueprint](images/Data-Science-Blueprint-New.jpg)

-Having the platform split like this turns it it a modular platform with loosely coupled interfaces.
+Having the platform split like this turns it into a modular platform with loosely coupled interfaces.

 Why is it so important to have a modular platform?